learn-co-curriculum/phase-0-pac-2-intro/README.md

 ![Sequence Image](https://curriculum-content.s3.amazonaws.com/programming-univbasics-2/sequence-and-comments/Sequence_thick.png)

-_As you'll see in the next lessons, we've created a little icon for each of these types of statement.
+_As you'll see in the next lessons, we've created a little icon for each of these types of statements.
 We're going to introduce you to these icons now so that we remind you which type of statement you're looking at._

 The sequence statement isn't so much a statement, as an assumption.
 Ruby by